Chianghui-Wong/VideoReorder-MovieNet/README.md

 1. The frames have subtitle in a clip is more than 80\%.
 2. The length of a clips is 10 to 20.
 3. Only the subtitle that locate on the frame will be record.
-4. Test group from different movie with train and val, which share the same movie source.
+4. Out_domain test groups come from different movies with in_domain groups(train,val,test_in_domain), while in_domain groups sampled from same movies  source.
 5. NO overlap

 ## statistic
 | shot/scene length  | all | train | val | test_in_domain | test_out_domain |